Ayurvedic Meal Plan for Anxiety: 3-Day Calm-Body Reset That Actually Works (2025 Guide)

 The anger, the sadness, the overwhelm — they stopped ruling my day.

 If you’re going through PMS rage, anxiety loops, or emotional exhaustion, this 3-day plan is your reset.
+If you’re feeling constantly anxious, overwhelmed, bloated, or unable to sleep well — your mind isn’t the only thing that needs calming.

 Why Ayurveda Works for Anxiety + Hormonal Swings